Colorado Juvenile Crime FAQs

 What Is a Juvenile Court?

 Juvenile courts in Colorado specialize in handling cases that involve young people ages 10 to 17.
-These cases include criminal cases, domestic issues like abuse, neglect, and runaways, and school-related issues like suspension or expulsion.
+These cases include criminal cases, domestic issues like abuse, neglect, and runaways.
 In most Colorado districts, the juvenile court runs separately from the district courts, but other court-related services, such as probation, may be run from the same program.